Tomires/thesis-masters/motivation.md

 The next step is to slice the data by using the clip filter.
 We add the filter using *Filters -> Alphabetical -> Clip*.
 It is appended to the end of our pipeline, however we need to copy the transform values to the new filter.
 Finally, we select the desired cutting plane using *X/Y/Z Normal* buttons and drag the plane to a position that we would like.
 In order to view original axes, we select the result of *Table to Points* filter in our pipeline.

 The following table lists all KLM operations necessary to complete our task.
+The total time to complete our tasks is 75.74 seconds.
+Overall, ParaView seems like a powerful tool, albeit with a very convoluted user interface.
+The tool's tutorial guide contains 159 pages, although it covers advanced functionality in its later chapters.

 | Operator | Description | Time (s) |
 |---|---|---|